timradtke/tulip/README.md

 <img src="man/figures/README-autoplot_forecast_forecast-1.svg" width="100%" />

-Special about `heuristika` is that sample paths from the joint forecast distribution are the native output of `heuristika`s predict method–in contrast to, for example, the usual point forecasts or pre-aggregated quantiles.
+Special about `tulip` is that sample paths from the joint forecast distribution are the native output of `tulip`s predict method–in contrast to, for example, the usual point forecasts or pre-aggregated quantiles.